MitchellMcKenna/react-crypto-sale-demo/README.md

 - JSX for markup
 - React Hooks: useEffect, useState
 - State Management
+- Inventory changes live update in menu and cart
 - Use LocalStorage to persist your cart
 - Stylus for css preprocessor
 - 3D Fold button using CSS 3D Transform and animation